to be considered for the first round of university funding. Other applications

 in Curriculum Studies, Inclusive Education and Leadership that have an application deadline of March 15th.

-The NEW deadline is December 1, 2014.
+The NEW deadline is December 15, 2014.
 Start date of the program remains July.
 Applications will begin to be received in early October.

 - Letter of Intent (only required for MEd applicants)

 - Statement of Intent (only for MSc Psychology applicants).
 For information on what to include in the statement of intent, please see the Psychology section of the Graduate Calendar.

 - Departmental Information form (only required for MSc Computer Science applicants) --- link is listed above.

 - Statement of Research Interests (required for all applicants except MEd)